Your RRSP Maturity Options

 At some point you’ll want to use the money you’ve accumulated in your RRSP for income in retirement.
 By law, you must convert your RRSP to a retirement income option by December 31st in the year you celebrate your 71st birthday.
 Be sure to review your options carefully before maturing your RRSP.

 Your retirement income options

-will be required to take a minimum amount into income each year no matter which retirement income option you select.
+You will be required to take a minimum amount into income each year no matter which retirement income option you select.
 Canada Revenue Agency allows you to choose one or a combination of the following:

 Which retirement income options you choose will depend on your income from other sources, the amount of income you need from your RRSP assets and your tax situation.